A Comprehensive 2026 Seller Guide for Central Arkansas

 Condition and features of the home

-Overpricing often leads to longer days on market and eventual price reductions, while correct pricing attracts early interest.
+Overpricing can lead to longer days on the market and eventual price reductions.
+In contrast, correct pricing attracts early interest.

-Timing can influence buyer activity, but it should be aligned with:
+Timing can influence buyer activity.
+However, it should align with:

 Personal schedule